I have a love hate relationship with jeans because when you loose weight, jeans are your best friend. When you gain weight, they are your worst.

 Daria: “Going through closet.
 Found Mom’s jeans.
 Literally my Moms jeans from 1970/80 or something.”
 They have zero percent stretch so I have to lose five pounds to sit down in them.”

 Scales are over rated.
 Like Daria, I use jeans as a fat barometer.
 Why use a scale when what we really want is to look good in the Levi’s laying in your drawer that so help you God you will fit into them?
+There are so many jeans that I love and I’ve even seen some great jeans from EziBuy.
 At a doctor’s appointment my eyes immediately shifted to the scale which I know the nurse would want me to step on.
 “Don’t tell me what it says” I told her while staring blankly at the wall.
 If she did I probably would have killed her.

 I’ve never been a fan of numbers.
 In school maths was my worst subject.
 Even at my skinniest, I didn’t like scales because at the height of working out, I actually weighed more (because muscle is heavier than fat) but jeans?
 A different story.